Jorge's advice is based on experience and observation. He's seen many people—including himself—get hurt by those they

 For example, if they're struggling to lose weight, but you're very fit and you try to offer advice, it might backfire.

 If they seem to get particularly bothered when you try to help them, then just let it go.
-They may feel that your success is a constant reminder of their failure, and that by giving them advice you're rubbing it in their face.
+They may feel that your success is a constant reminder of their failure.
+They could feel that your advice is like rubbing your success in their face.

 10. They Seem Weirdly Happy When You Fail